opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 party_id
     **optional**
-    Reference to an OCD ``Organzation`` with which the candidate is affiliated.
+    Reference to the political party (an OCD ``Organzation``) that nominated the candidate or would nominate the candidate (as in the case of a partisan primary).

 top_ticket_candidacy_id
     **optional**